 They had one, and so do Costa Rica.

-Before the World Cup, Spanish tennis player Pablo Andujar smashed balls at the Costa Rican with his racquet from the egde of the box on a visit to the club he has supported since childhood.
-Few found the net and the Davis Cup player could only watch in admiration at how his 100 mile-per-hour drives were repelled by the shot-stopper.
+Before the World Cup Spanish tennis player Pablo Andujar smashed balls at the Costa Rican with his racquet from the egde of the box on a visit to the club he has supported since childhood.
+Few found the net and the Davis Cup player could only watch in admiration at how his 160 kilometre-per-hour drives were repelled by the shot-stopper.

 With Navas in this form, Robin van Persie and Arjen Robben had better watch out.
 He, and his team, are the story of the tournament so far, and it's not over yet.